Winter Operations FAQ | Mainroad East Kootenay Contracting LP

 Response times for the removal of roadkill

-- In 2017, Mainroad crews responded to the removal of 1,200 to 1,600 animals in the Service Area which is a stat that continues to rise.
+- Mainroad crews respond to the removal of 1,200 to 1,600 animals in the Service Area annually which is a stat that continues to rise.

 - It can be a challenge to safely remove a large animal from the highway but our crews work very hard to meet the response time requirement.